 If the market dips while you own the property, or if prices stay the same as you anticipated during that period, your investment may be less than when you bought it.
 It is important to research local markets and trends before committing to an asset to anticipate any potential risks associated with market fluctuations.

-Suppose you are taking out a loan for your real estate investment.
+Suppose you are taking out a loan for investing in real estate.
 In that case, you need to be aware of any changes in interest rates or lending policies that could affect your ability to repay the loan or create an over-leveraged situation where you owe more than the value of your property.
 You must make payments on time to avoid losing your property altogether.

 No matter how hard you try, there are some things about a property that just can’t be predicted – like its future resale value (or lack thereof).
 If problems arise with the property or surrounding area over time – such as infrastructure issues or crime rate increases – this could negatively affect its resale value and cause severe financial losses for investors.